PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   `_in` naming evidence.
 It additionally requires an immediate matching BN, direct return, or channel-first Resize; mismatched channels and mixed-layout names remain no-ops.
+- General Resize repair also remains first.
+The input/BN-evidence fallback runs only afterward, uses an immediate matching direct or reshaped BN constant as the preferred channel hint when available, and otherwise retains the legacy input/source channel fallback.
+Its returned CF evidence remains visible to Pool and later aligned-constant decisions in the same ordered scan.
+- Explicit NHWC Resize inputs and already-channel-first target shapes remain no-ops.
+BN evidence refines the preferred channel count but is not a prerequisite for the legacy CF-input repair.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.